-TYPE CONSTRUCTION TIME PERIOD NAME STRUCTURE PURPOSE POTENTIAL IMPROVEMENTS 1 NOTES Road Pre, during and post construction Copco Road from Daggett Road to Copco Access Road Used for haul and access Improvements of the asphalt sections will include mill and overlay and base course replacement.
+ТҮРЕ CONSTRUCTION TIME PERIOD NAME STRUCTURE PURPOSE POTENTIAL IMPROVEMENTS 1 NOTES Road Pre, during and post construction Copco Road from Daggett Road to Copco Access Road Used for haul and access Improvements of the asphalt sections will include overlay and base course replacement.
 Portions of the aggregate base road will be improved by adding vehicle pull-out locations The surface starts out as asphalt and transitions to aggregate base 1.2 miles east of the Daggett Road intersection and has very low traffic volume.
 The Renewal Corporation may improve the portions of this roadway for mobilization and hauling.
 This portion of Copco Road includes Fall Creek Bridge (Caltrans Bridge No.2C0198).
 Road Post-construction Copco Road from Copco Access Road to Copco Road Bridge KRRC's contractor will not use this portion of Copco Road for dam or powerhouse removal but will use it for construction access to various post- drawdown construction activities, such as culvert replacements, restoration work, and installing rock slope protection.
 The Renewal Corporation will not be improving or upgrading this road for mobilization or hauling.
 The road surface is primarily dirt and has very low traffic volume.
 No temporary traffic control will be required.
 Bridge Pre-construction Fall Creek Bridge (Copco Road) Bridge on Copco road - used for haul and access Temporary strengthening structure will be installed at the existing bridge to accommodate anticipated projected vehicle loads Current bridge is timber - will not withstand projected vehicle loads.
 Traffic volumes are low at Fall Creek bridge, with most of the traffic comprised of PacifiCorp staff.
 Construction will require temporary traffic control Bridge Pre-construction Dry Creek Bridge (Copco Road) Bridge on Copco road - used for haul and access Temporary strengthening structure will be installed at the existing bridge to accommodate anticipated projected vehicle loads.
 Current bridge is timber - will not withstand projected vehicle loads.
 Construction will require temporary traffic control

-TYPE CONSTRUCTION TIME PERIOD NAME STRUCTURE PURPOSE POTENTIAL IMPROVEMENTS 1 NOTES Bridge Post-drawdown Jenny Creek Bridge (Copco Road) Bridge on Copco road - used for haul and access Monitor existing bridge for post-drawdown erosion at abutments.
-No work planned.
-The Renewal Corporation will provide post-drawdown monitoring.
-Bridge Post- drawdown Scotch Creek Bridge (Copco Road) Bridge on Copco road - used for haul and access Existing Scotch Creek culvert will be replaced by a concrete box culvert.
-Construction improvement will require temporary traffic control.
-Bridge Post-drawdown Camp Creek Bridge (Copco Road) Bridge on Copco road - used for haul and access Existing Camp Creek culvert will be replaced by a concrete box culvert.
-Construction improvement will require temporary traffic control.
+ТҮРЕ CONSTRUCTION TIME PERIOD NAME STRUCTURE PURPOSE POTENTIAL IMPROVEMENTS 1 NOTES Bridge Post-drawdown Jenny Creek Bridge on Copco road - Monitor existing bridge for No work planned.
+The Renewal Corporation will Bridge used for haul and access post-drawdown erosion at provide post-drawdown monitoring.
+(Copco Road) abutments.
+Bridge Post- drawdown Scotch Creek Bridge on Copco road - Existing Scotch Creek culvert Construction improvement will require temporary Bridge used for haul and access will be replaced by a concrete traffic control.
+(Copco Road) box culvert.
+Bridge Post-drawdown Camp Creek Bridge on Copco road - Existing Camp Creek culvert Construction improvement will require temporary Bridge used for haul and access will be replaced by a concrete traffic control.
+(Copco Road) box culvert.

-Source: Knight Piésold, 2020aThe extent of repairs carried out will be determined on an as-needed basis with the Siskiyou County as per the communications with Siskiyou County.
+Source: Knight Piésold, 2022 1.
+The extent of repairs carried out will be determined on an as-needed basis with the Siskiyou County as per the communications with Siskiyou County.